 Now online tools are the norm

 In 2010 we were selling an agency workflow tool called Traffic.
-It evolved to become Traffic Live, but in its first incarnation it was a server-based Filemaker creation.
+It evolved to become Traffic Live, but in its first incarnation it was a server-based FileMaker creation.
 I would cold call agencies and find that more often than not, creative teams were logging their timesheets (if they did timesheets at all) in Excel.

 It’s not a case anymore of ‘do we need a timesheet tool’ but rather, ‘which one shall we choose?’

-Fast forward 10 years and every agency has a workflow tool – indeed, there are new ones popping up all the time, so much has the market moved to make this a commodity business management tool.
+Fast forward 10 years and every agency have a workflow tool – indeed, there are new ones popping up all the time, so much has the market moved to make this a commodity business management tool.
 It’s not a case anymore of ‘do we need a timesheet tool’ but rather ‘which one shall we choose’.